joelewis/readmelater/README.md

 ## Manifesto
-A good bookmark service should help me do two things:
+A good bookmark service should help at two things:
 1. I've read something.
 I don't want to lose it.
 2. I've don't have the time to read something at the moment.
 I want to buffer it and come back to it later.